Homemade Vegan Enchiladas with Tex-Mex Swagger Main Dishes

 Why they are good for you

 Nutritionally, this is a solid plant-forward dinner.
-The whole recipe brings plenty of fiber and plant protein thanks to black beans, plus vegetables that add volume, color, and actual nutritional value instead of decorative sadness.
+The whole recipe brings plenty of fiber and plant protein thanks to black beans, plus vegetables that add volume, color, and actual nutritional value.
 With roughly 56 grams of protein and 45 grams of fiber across the dish, these enchiladas are filling, steadying, and much less likely to leave you rummaging through the kitchen an hour later like a Victorian ghost.

 Why they are lighter on the planet

 From an Eat-Lancet perspective, this recipe makes a lot of sense.
-Legumes take center stage instead of meat, and the dish leans on beans, vegetables, tomatoes, and whole wheat tortillas rather than dairy-heavy fillings and mountains of cheese.
+Legumes dominates instead of meat, and the dish leans on beans, vegetables, tomatoes, and whole wheat tortillas rather than dairy-heavy fillings and gigantic amount of cheese.
 That usually means a much lower environmental footprint while still delivering proper dinner energy.
-In other words, you get comfort food without requiring the planet to file a formal complaint.

 Comments